Exclusively Equine Acupuncture and chiropractic

 Dr. Sandra Blackwood DVM.
 CVSM.

-Dr Sandi has competed in a variety of disciplines, including dressage, jumping, eventing, competitive trail, and endurance riding.
+Dr. Sandi has competed in a variety of disciplines, including dressage, jumping, eventing, competitive trail, and endurance riding.
 She especially enjoys long trail rides in the mountains.
 These experiences have made her aware of the benefits of adjustments, soft tissue work, and acupuncture on the long-term soundness and performance of her horses.
 Also, learning to manage one's own sport horses is one of the best ways to learn the nuances of nutrition, supplementation, saddle fit, and many other facets of horse health that are difficult to learn any other way.

-Eventing with KatangaThrough a lifetime of experience with horses, Dr. Sandi understands how overall health and comfort affect your equine partner's well-being and performance.
+Eventing with Katanga through a lifetime of experience with horses, Dr. Sandi understands how overall health and comfort affect your equine partner's well-being and performance.
 Due to their generous nature, many horses perform adequately despite pain.
-However, most horses will perform better if yearly dental care is performed by a skilled equine dentist.
 Regular evaluation by a skilled equine chiropractor/acupuncturist can also help your horse stay sound and comfortable for as long as possible.
 Dr. Sandi has over twenty years experience riding and training many different types of horses, including Arabians, Tennessee Walking Horses, Thoroughbreds, and Warmbloods and over ten years experience in dental specialization and alternative medicine.
 Dr. Sandi owns two horses of her own; Machi and Nifty, both Arabian geldings.
 Neo, a Friesian / QH belongs to Lee Blackwood and also lives at home on the property in Black Forest.

 Dr. Lee J. Blackwood DC.